- Home

 The Village encourages residents to get to know each other and to foster positive neighborhood activities for families and friends.
 Block parties are a great way to do this!

 Residents seeking to host a block party must fill out and submit a Block Party Application to the Public Works Department at least seven days prior to the party.
-On the form is a section for applicants to check if they would like the Police and/or Fire Departments to attend if their schedules allow.
+Block party requests are approved on a first come - first served basis and applications must be submitted at least 7 days prior to the party date.
+If you would like the Police Department to attend your block party, please call the non-emergency number at (630) 873-4400.
+If you would like the Fire Department to attend your block party, please call (630) 873-4501. .
 After all Department approvals are made, Public Works will Email an approved copy of the form to the applicant.

 The Friday evening prior to your party barricades will be delivered to the intersections to be closed.
 Residents should set up the barricades when starting the festivities and remove the barricades from the roadway and return them to where they were dropped off when finished.
 The barricades will be picked up on Monday.